DiamondLightSource/cryoem-services/README.md

   - **TomoAlign**: Tomogram reconstruction from a list of micrographs using [imod](https://bio3d.colorado.edu/imod) and [AreTomo2](https://github.com/czimaginginstitute/AreTomo2)
   - **TomoAlignSlurm**: Tomogram alignment processing submitted to a slurm HPC cluster

-There are also three wrapper scripts that can be run on an HPC cluster.
+There are also three wrapper scripts that can be run on an HPC cluster using the ClusterSubmission service.
 These perform 2D classification, 3D classification and 3D refinement
 using [Relion](https://relion.readthedocs.io).